Stanlow Oil Refinery: History

 In 2010, Royal Dutch Shell declared their desire to sell off some refineries in Europe to concentrate on emerging markets in Asia and the Middle East, which led to the possibility that Stanlow would be shut down indefinitely.
 However, Shell said that a number of refineries in their portfolio offered over-capacity and consequently Stanlow, their last British refinery, was put up for sale.

 After a prolonged period of negotiation, Stanlow was sold by Shell to Essar Energy for approximately $1.3 billion (£814 million) in 2011.
 Essar has stated their desire to expand the site with a 25% increase in output.
 Following the bankruptcy of Petroplus which ran the Coryton Refinery in January 2012, Essar stated their belief that Stanlow, being a large refinery, would be able to compete with refineries in Asia and the Middle East.
 Essar plan a £250 million expansion of Stanlow, with production of diesel and aviation fuel to be increased.
 In April 2021 the company was reported to be heavily in debt after fossil fuel demand dropped during the COVID-19 pandemic.
 In September 2021 it was reported that the facility is at the "brink of collapse".

+In February 2023, Essar launched Essar Energy Transition for the development of what has been reported as the 'UK's leading energy transition hub' as part of the regional decarbonisation cluster known as Hynet, alongside a $2.4 billion (£1.9 billion) investment in the refinery.

+In December 2023, the company reported $66.3 million (£51.7 million) of profit on $11.8 billion (£9 billion) of revenue in its annual results to March 2023.

+Stanlow operator, Essar Oil UK, changed its trading name to EET Fuels in January 2024 and announced that $1.2 billion would be allocated to support the refinery’s industrial decarbonisation.
+The refinery announced its plan to reduce carbon emissions by 95 per cent by 2030 through industrial carbon capture and switching from natural gas and other refinery fuel sources to hydrogen as a fuel.

+In July 2024, EET Fuels announced its plan to build Europe’s first hydrogen-ready combined heat and power plant at Stanlow, which is currently scheduled for completion in 2027 and operational by 2028 or 2029.
+In the same month, it was reported that the refinery plans to invest in infrastructure and extra capacity to increase its national footprint.

+Stanlow Island

+Stanlow Island is a small island found on the Manchester Ship Canal outside the Stanlow oil refinery.
+The island was occupied until the 1990s when the locals left due to isolation and the hazards of living nearby the refinery.
+Notable structures are the remains of Stanlow Abbey founded in 1178 that remain at Stanlow Point.
+Access to the island using a 24-hour request ferry that links the Essar refinery to Stanlow Island with special permission.